kouqhar/todo-application/README.md

 ### The Todo Application ###

-The todo application is a note taking application or how to put it, daily task reminder.
-Helps you create things to do for today, tomorrow or the day after.
+The todo application is a note taking application or how I put it, a daily task reminder.
+It helps you create notes or activities you intend working on or doing either today, tomorrow or the day after.
+Simplified and functional.

 ### How to Install and Run###
 1. Clone or download the repo.